 Restoration Insurance: The “Your Work” Exclusion

-Most construction contracts require contractors to carry CGL insurance to cover potential liability due to property damage and bodily injury.
-However, it is important to note that CGL policies often include numerous policy exclusions.
-A typical exclusion often found in CGL policies is the so-called “your work” exclusion, and may look something like this: This insurance does not apply to property damage to work performed by or on behalf of the Named Insured arising out of the work or any portion thereof, or out of materials, parts or equipment furnished in connection therewith.
+Most construction contracts require contractors to carry CGL insurance to cover potential property damage and bodily injury liability.
+However, it is essential to note that CGL policies often include numerous policy exclusions.
+A typical exclusion usually found in CGL policies is the so-called “your work” exclusion, and may look something like this: This insurance does not apply to property damage to work performed by or on behalf of the Named Insured arising out of the work or any portion thereof, or out of materials, parts or equipment furnished in connection in addition to that.

 The following definition comes from LexisNexis: This exclusion means that the CGL policy will not cover damages to a structure built by the insured contractor.
-This is not the type of risk typically covered by a CGL policy, because it is considered to be a business risk assumed by the contractor when he signed the contract with the owner.
-This exclusion will apply, even in cases where the CGL policy also includes coverage for “completed operation hazards” insuring the contractor against bodily injury and property damage arising out of operations and/or warranties occurring after a project has been completed or abandoned.
+This exclusion will apply, even in cases where the CGL policy includes coverage for “completed operation hazards,” insuring the contractor against bodily injury and property damage arising out of operations and warranties occurring after a project has been completed or abandoned.
+This is not the type of risk typically covered by a CGL policy because it is considered a business risk assumed by the contractor when he signed the contract with the owner.

-Where the CGL policy has a “your work” exclusion, property damage claims of third person resulting from an insured contractor’s breach of warranty are only covered if the claimed loss is not to the contractor’s own work or work product.
-The public policy underlying the “your work” exclusion adduces that because the contractor controls the own quality of his own work, it is fair to hold him liable if the work is faulty.
-Moreover, the CGL insurance policy is not intended to act as a performance bond, which guarantees the satisfactory completion of a construction project by a contractor.
+Where the CGL policy has a “your work” exclusion, property damage claims of a third person resulting from an insured contractor’s breach of warranty are only covered if the claimed loss is not to the contractor’s work or work product, the public policy underlying the “your work” exclusion adduces that because the contractor controls the own quality of his work, it is fair to hold him liable if the work is faulty.
+Moreover, the CGL insurance policy is not intended to act as a performance bond, which guarantees the satisfactory completion of a construction project.